QuadcoreDevelopment/PlantManager/planning/API.md

     - Nullbar: nein
 - image
     - Typ: Text
-    - Pflichtfeld bei: PUT und POST
+    - Pflichtfeld bei: nie
+    - is only set by the upload service, see #37
     - Nullbar: ja
 - added
     - Typ: Text(Datum)